First Thoughts from a Queer Parent After the Election

 If you need emotional support today, HRC has shared a number of resources.

 I also urge all LGBTQ families to make sure you have legal protections in place.
-This is especially important to protect nongestational and nongenetic parents’ relationships with their children, even if you are married and on your children’s birth certificates.
+This is especially important to protect nongestational and nongenetic parents’ relationships with your children, even if you are married and on your children’s birth certificates.
 Visit lgbtqparentage.org for a guide from GLAD Law and me that has more information.
+And wills, powers of attorney, and healthcare proxies are also critical.

 If you need legal assistance, the National LGBTQ+ Bar Association maintains a Family Law Attorney Directory of experienced LGBTQ family law practitioners.
 Additionally, several major LGBTQ legal organizations offer helplines that can address questions, provide attorney referrals, and direct you further: